ssc256/keypsafe-docs/security/security-model.md

 **Metadata integrity.** The metadata envelope (encrypted with the DEK) contains the `kdf_salt`.
 On decryption, the decrypted `kdf_salt` is compared against the value stored in the database.
 A mismatch aborts decryption and indicates tampering.

-**Zeroization.** Sensitive key material (DEK, intermediate wrapping keys) is zeroed in memory immediately after use.
+**Zeroization.** Sensitive key material (DEK, intermediate wrapping keys) is overwritten in memory (best-effort zeroization in JS environment) after use.

 **Versioning.** Every envelope stores a version number.
 The crypto suite is versioned at the vault level.
 Algorithm upgrades do not require migrating existing vaults immediately — old and new suites can coexist.